do2blehelix/the-ml-handbook/docs/nlp.md

   * She is looking for a **_match_** (matchstick vs partner)
   * The fisherman went to the **_bank_** (riverbank vs bank)
 * Syntactic Ambiguity (aka structural/grammatical ambiguity) - Two or more possible meanings in a sentence or a sequence of words.
-  * The chicken is ready to ear
+  * The chicken is ready to eat
 * Referential Ambiguity - Referring to something using pronouns
   * The boy told his father about the theft. **_He_** was very upset.